MPAC raises alarm over kidnapping, killings across Nigeria

 The group also cited an attack on a Christ Apostolic Church in Eruku, Kwara State, where worshippers were killed and several congregants abducted.
 Other incidents included the killing of an APC chieftain and the abduction of his family by armed assailants, as well as a violent attack on communities in Patigi, Kwara State, which left a police officer and a vigilante dead and saw two traditional chiefs kidnapped.

 Earlier incidents in Zamfara State were also noted.
-On 7 October 2025, bandits abducted 30 villagers from Zamfarawa in Zugu District, Bukkuyum Local Government Area.
+On October 7, 2025, bandits abducted 30 villagers from Zamfarawa in Zugu District, Bukkuyum Local Council.
 On 18 October, 73 more people were kidnapped from Buzugu and Rayau villages in the same area.
 MPAC said more than 145 people have gone missing in Zamfara in recent days, including students and worshippers.

 “These incidents show that criminals and terrorists are becoming increasingly brazen, attacking schools, places of worship, communities, and even high-ranking military officers with impunity,” MPAC said.
 The group condemned the attacks, saying each life lost “represents a family shattered, a community destabilised, and a nation traumatised.”